TeachersFirst - Featured Sites: Week of Apr 30, 2017

 Grades6 to 11

 In the ClassroomUse these lessons when teaching financial literacy or consumer education courses.
 Include lessons as part of applied math activities such as balancing a budget, managing savings, or understanding debt.
-Have students explore on their own and create blogs using Throwww to describe ways to become a good consumer.
-This site allows you to create "quick and easy" blogs to be used one time only.
-A unique URL is provided and this site is as easy as using a basic Word program!
+Have students explore on their own.
+If you are beginning the process of integrating technology, have students create blogs to describe ways to become a good consumer using Pen.io, reviewed here.
+This blog creator requires no registration.

 Grades1 to 12